Mickey's Tale of Two Witches

 Mickey's Tale of Two Witches is a Halloween television special that premiered on October 7, 2021 on Disney Junior.

-It is first spinoff special of Mickey Mouse Mixed-Up Adventures, though it isn't officially part of the series.
+It is produced by Disney Television Animation.
+It is the first spin-off special of Mickey Mouse Mixed-Up Adventures before Mickey and Minnie Wish Upon a Christmas.

-Plot
+Premise

 On Halloween, Mickey tells Pluto a story about two witches-in-training, Minnie the Wonderful and Daisy Doozy, who must pass four tests to graduate from the Witch Academy in Happy Haunt Hills.
 While Daisy isn’t confident about passing, she and Minnie join forces, along with Count Mickula and the gang, to defeat a mischievous ghost.
-Minnie and Daisy learn that working together makes their magic and their friendship stronger.
+Minnie and Daisy learn that working together makes their magic and their friendship much stronger.